 Julie B. Wolter, Psy.D. is a Clinical Psychologist, licensed in Rhode Island and New Hampshire.
 She specializes in couples therapy and individual therapy and counseling with adults struggling with relationship issues, low self esteem, and anxiety.
 Dr. Wolter obtained her doctoral degree in clinical psychology from the Illinois School of Professional Psychology – Chicago Northwest Campus (accredited by the American Psychological Association) in 2002 and received her masters degree in clinical psychology from the same school in 1998.
 Dr. Wolter graduated with a Bachelor of Arts Degree in Psychology from the University of Illinois – Chicago in 1995.
 Dr. Wolter has been in private practice specializing in couples therapy and relationship issues since 2006.
 Prior to that, Dr. Wolter was employed as a Child and Family Therapist at Riverbend Community Mental Health’s Children’s Intervention Program, helping children and families presenting with a wide variety of mental health challenges and school issues.

-Dr. Wolter holds membership in: the American Psychological Association, the New Hampshire Psychological Association, The International Centre for Excellence in Emotionally Focused Therapy (ICEEFT), The New England Community for EFT (NEEFT) and the Psychoanalytic Institute of New England.
+Dr. Wolter holds membership in: the American Psychological Association, the New Hampshire Psychological Association, The International Centre for Excellence in Emotionally Focused Therapy (ICEEFT), The New England Community for EFT (NEEFT) and the Rhode Island Psychological Association.
 She completed a two-year training program at the Psychoanalytic Couples and Family Institute of New England in June 2011.
 Dr. Wolter also has advanced training in Emotionally Focused Couple's Therapy.

-Dr. Schwartz is a member of the American Psychological Association.
+Dr. Schwartz is a member of the American Psychological Association and the Rhode Island Psychological Association.
 He writes and presents on topics related to psychotherapy.